kamuuucka/RandomRoadGenerator/README.md

 ## About

-The Random Road Generator tool was developed by [Kamila Matuszak] and is hosted on GitHub at [https://github.com/kamuuucka/RandomRoadGenerator/tree/main].
+The Random Road Generator tool was developed by [Kamila Matuszak] and is hosted on GitHub at [this repository](https://github.com/kamuuucka/RandomRoadGenerator/tree/main).
 Feel free to visit the repository for more information and updates.